giliard1984/xplora/README.md

 This section aims to express the points that are either missing, or should be implemented, for this project to function better.

+• There is a known issue within the users microservice, that is causing the seeds to be saved twice
+• Improve the existing components
+• Make use of alias within the microservices.
+There is an issue using some of the libraries with typscript within docker, that I didn't have time to resolve.
+• Move types and interfaces into a .d.ts file or files
+• Abstract all styling into its own .scss files